peeter3/unity/sermons/lent/2016_lords_prayer/2016-02-10-introduction-Ps-30_5.md

 Now the father who taught his daughter to sing also told her not to put the poisoned oats by the fence so the horses do not get into it.
 (The poisoned oats were for killing prairie dogs.)
-Well, this daughter put the poisoned oats away from the fence, she thought, but later that day, four of them were dead!
+Well, this daughter put the poisoned oats away from the fence, she thought.
+But later that day, four of them were dead!
 Her father said, “I told you not to put the oats by the fence.”
 And that was it.
 His anger must have burned for a moment, but his daughter never heard it.
-(And she never poisoned any more horses.)
+(And she never poisoned any more horses, either.)

 > **His anger is but for a moment,**
 > **and his favor is for a lifetime.**